turingschool/front-end-curriculum/lessons/module-1/js-2.md

 }, 1000);
 ```

-They are also commonly referred to as a *function expression* because the function is assigned to a variable, which makes the anonymous function part of a larger `expression`.
+They are also commonly used within *function expressions*, where the function is assigned to a variable, which makes the anonymous function part of a larger `expression`.

 ```js
 var alertAliens = function() {